All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Romanization: Sato

-Latinization <TAG1> is the process of replacing the traditional script of the national language with the Latin alphabet.
-May include structural changes in language, adaptation of new spelling rules, and other profound changes in the writing system.
-For example, Turkish switched from using the Arabic script to the Latin alphabet in the 1920s under Mustafa Kemal Atatürk, part of broader reforms in language and education.
+Latinization — is the process of replacing the traditional writing of a national language with the Latin alphabet.
+It may include structural changes in the language, adaptation of new spelling rules, and other profound changes in the writing system.
+For example, the Turkish language transitioned from using Arabic script to the Latin alphabet in the 1920s under the leadership of Mustafa Kemal Atatürk, which was part of broader reforms in language and education.

 Turkish language: